opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 {: .note}

-The resulting visualization may not be exactly what you're looking for.
+The resulting visualization may contain different information than you're looking for.
 The `message` field is updated with every event, and as a result, it can contain error messages, debug messages, click information, and other unwanted data.
 To view only search terms for query events, you need to add a filter to your visualization.
-Because the developer provided a `message_type` of `QUERY` for each search event, you can filter by that message type to isolate the specific users' searches.
+Because during setup you provided a `message_type` of `QUERY` for each search event, you can filter by that message type to isolate the specific users' searches.
 To do this, select **Add filter** and then select **QUERY** in the **Edit filter** panel, as shown in the following image.
 ![Word Cloud]({{site.url}}{{site.baseurl}}/images/ubi/tag_cloud2.png "Word Cloud")

 There should now be two visualizations (the pie chart and the tag cloud) displayed on your dashboard, as shown in the following image.